cremerlab/cremerlab.github.io/_pages/guidelines.md

 ---
 title: Lab community
 subtitle: >
-   description: We have jointly formulated these lab guidelines and best practices to thrive as scientists and support each other
+    We have jointly formulated these lab guidelines and best practices to thrive as scientists and support each other
     featured_image: /images/seg.png
 permalink: /courses
 ---